 The First National Bank Of Middletown

-The First National Bank Of Middletown in New York printed $1,564,250 dollars worth of national currency.
-Over $1,000,000 face value is a lot of money.
-However, some types and denominations of currency from this bank could still be rare.
-This national bank opened in 1864 and stopped printing money in 1931, which equals a 68 year printing period.
-That is considering a long operation period for a national bank.
-During its life, The First National Bank Of Middletown issued 15 different types and denominations of national currency.
+The First National Bank Of Middletown in Illinois printed $15,100 dollars worth of national currency.
+Very few banks in the country issued less than $25,000 face value of national bank notes.
+Currency from this bank should be very rare.
+This national bank opened in 1905 and stopped printing money in 1906, which equals a 2 year printing period.
+That means that money from this bank was not entering circulation very often.
+During its life, The First National Bank Of Middletown issued 3 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Middletown was located in Orange County.
-It was assigned charter number 523.
+For the record, The First National Bank Of Middletown was located in Logan County.
+It was assigned charter number 7791.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com